ArmandoRgz/publicProjects/README.md

 # publicProjects
 Projects to display on github
-This document will be updated to reflect the status of my personal portfolio
+<br> This document will be updated to reflect the status of my personal portfolio